 Preheat the oven to 375F.

 Place the chicken breast side down on a cutting board.
-Using a chef’s knife or poultry sheers, cut along each side of backbone, separating backbone from the chicken.
-Remove backbone and save it for stock or discard.
+Using a chef’s knife or poultry shears, cut along each side of the backbone, separating the backbone from the chicken.
+Remove the backbone and save it for stock or discard it.

 Turn the chicken, breast side up facing you, on a cutting board.
-With the heel of your hands, press firmly against the breastbone until it cracks, and it becomes flat.
+With the heel of your hands, press firmly against the breastbone until it cracks and it lays flat.

-Start at the neck and loosen and lift skin around the breasts and around the tights part of the chicken.
-Gently pushing between skin and meat (be careful not to detach skin completely) rub salt under the skin.
+Start at the neck and loosen and lift the skin around the breasts and around the thighs part of the chicken.
+Gently push between skin and meat (be careful not to detach skin completely) and rub salt under the skin.
 Place the cut butter under the skin.
 Sprinkle generously salt and pepper all over the cavity and the all over skin.

-In a large cookie sheet spread the lemon, thyme, sliced onion, garlic and ginger to cover the bottom.
+On a large cookie sheet, spread the lemon, thyme, sliced onion, garlic, and ginger to cover the bottom.
 Sprinkle with salt.
-Place the wire rack over the lemon onion mixture and place the flatten chicken, breast side up, in the middle of the rack.
-Add the wine and the 1 ½ cup of the chicken stock.
+Place the wire rack over the lemon onion mixture and place the flattened chicken breast side up, in the middle of the rack.
+Add the wine and 1 ½ cups of chicken stock.